water works at mill ruins park image Spacer Image

 When it comes to new construction, government and community entities often find themselves in a give and take struggle between their desire to create a memorable structure and the reality of a predetermined, fixed budget.
-To achieve the desired goals, more and more communities are turning to prefabricated building solutions, harnessing the ability to mimic traditional materials, provide a durable, efficient building solution and meet their schedule.
+To achieve the desired goals, more and more communities are turning to prefabricated building systems, harnessing the ability to mimic traditional materials, provide a durable, efficient building solution and meet their schedule.

 When it comes to civic and community building design, prefabrication’s exterior versatility is a key benefit.
 Prefabricated building solutions have made great strides in recent years in expanding the design palette, using technologies such as Building Information Modeling (BIM), new panel production techniques and a growing array of colors via mixes and stains to achieve virtually any look an owner desires.